Sergio Mattarella: Personal life and public image

 Mattarella is an association football fan and a supporter of Inter Milan.
-As head of state, he attended the UEFA Euro 2020, which included Italy as one of the hosts, and the UEFA Euro 2020 Final at Wembley Stadium on 11 July 2021, which was won by Italy, beating England on penalty kicks following a 1–1 draw after extra time.
+As head of state, he attended the UEFA Euro 2020, which included Italy as one of the hosts, and the UEFA Euro 2020 final at Wembley Stadium on 11 July 2021, which Italy won, beating England on penalties following a 1–1 draw after extra time.
 On the following day, he hosted the national team at the Quirinal Palace to celebrate.
+On 6 February 2026, he opened the Winter Olympics in Milan, becoming the third president to do so.
+A pre-filmed video segment introduced Mattarella depicting him riding a tram in Milan driven by Valentino Rossi and entering San Siro stadium.
+In March, he also opened the Winter Paralympics in Verona.

 At the end of his first term, Mattarella's approval rating was among the highest ever for an Italian president and the highest among Western world leaders.
 According to the polling firm Ixè, Mattarella's approval rating in December 2021 was at 77%, while it stood at 66% according to SWG, and 65% according to Quorum–YouTrend.
 In February 2023, one year after his re-election as president, his approval rating was still very high, remaining at 77% according to Ixè and 65% for Quorum–YouTrend.
+In February 2025, after ten years of presidency, his approval rating was still over 70%.

 On 7 February 2023, Mattarella became the first president to attend the Sanremo Music Festival.
 On 15 April 2025, Mattarella underwent heart surgery to have a pacemaker fitted.